yusufkurubacak/Booking-Cancellation-Prediction/README.md

 ## Dataset Description

-Both hotels are located in Portugal: H1 at the resort region of Algarve and H2 at the city of Lisbon
+Both hotels are located in Portugal: H1 at the resort region of Algarve and H2 at the city of Lisbon.

 hotel:  Type of hotel (Resort Hotel, City Hotel)
 is_canceled:    Reservation cancellation status (0 = not canceled, 1 = canceled)